Error Correction task

 Teacher: Good! - Keep going until everyone has had a few turns as the teacher.

-- Here are a few extra error sentences you can use if you’d like more options, or you can make up your own:
+- Here are a few extra error sentences you can use, or you can make up your own:

 She can to sing very good.